dystechnic/NSD-Dalek/README.md

 The complete result is the Dalek shown at the top of this readme.

 ## The electronics
+The Dalek is automated using 4 different types of Arduinos, 3 Ultrasonic sensors for obstacle detection and avoidance and two NEMA17 stepper motors for movement.<br />
+2 bright white LEDs that I took from two **IKEA OLEBY** flashlights actas dome lights and I have put a 8mm ws2811 RGB LED in the eyestalk.<br />
+Sound is produced by a MP3 module.<br/>
+The complete schematics:
 <p align="center">
   <img width="800" height="300" src="/images/dalek_fritzing.png">
 </p>
+### Ultrasonic sensors
+I use three Maxbotix EZ1 ultra-sonic sensors for obstacle avoidance.
+The sensors are daisychained and triggered by a common triggerPin. <br />
+I am using two pins for each of these.
+The triggerPin is wired to RX.
+The second pin is wired to PWM for input.
+The variables LEFT_SONIC, FRONT_SONIC and RIGHT_SONIC in the main code contain the Arduino pwm numbers.<br />
+The sensors are connected to an Arduino Mega and are polled coninuesly.
+The result of the polling is put on the I2C bus so the other Arduinis on the bus can react to the results.
+### Movement
+For movement I am using two NEMA17 steppermotors.
+These are controlled by two Big Easy drivers.

 <p align="center">
   <img width="200" height="300" src="/images/dalek_webgui.png">